 Our executive offices, as well as our design, production, storage and shipping facilities, aggregating approximately 90,000 square feet, are located in an industrial building in the Sgoola Industrial Zone of Petach-Tikva, Israel.
 In 2020, we signed an amendment to the lease agreement which extend the lease contract until February 2027 with a 7% increase in rent, with an option to extend the lease for an additional five years period with an additional 3% increase in rent, which will expire in February 2032.
-In the year ended December 31, 2022, we incurred \$1.3 million of leasing expenses for these premises.

-As part of our accelerated investment program, we are considering leasing additional office space in a nearby building in order to move our office space from the existing building to provide additional manufacturing space.
+In the year ended December 31, 2024, we incurred \$1.05 million of leasing expenses for these premises.
+As part of our growth strategy, during 2024, we built new workspaces in the building to free up space for the installation of new production lines and upgraded our fire protection systems.
+We are also considering leasing additional office space in a nearby building in order to move other office space from the existing building to provide additional manufacturing space.